mosquitome/fluorest/README.md

 # fluorest
-Python module for automated analysis of fluorescent responses in live cell microscopy timecourses
+Python module for automated analysis of fluorescent responses in live cell microscopy timecourses.